Underestimating progress and today’s importance of protecting our ocean environment would be a grave mistake.

 When you also incorporate AQUAPONICS with WCA, it makes even greater ecological and economic sense.

 One of BC’s longest and strongest proponents of land-based salmon farming has been Tony Allard, and the organization, “Wild Salmon Forever” – he’s the current chairman.
 Groups like his have propelled the argument to move salmon farming out of the ocean and to land-based for several years.
 Other visionaries like Eric Peterson and Christina Munck of the Tula Foundation have contributed significantly to the health of our oceans using education and scientific technology as a base for development.

 The secret to environmental and ecological growth is in being able to see meta patterns and manage information in a way that will allow us to make good decision.
 Big Data can provide an overview of meta patterns, which means land-based fisheries will need to quickly adopt highly advanced technology through tools like IPFS blockchain on the distributed web.
-High volume land-based WCA RAS IMTA will not work any other way.
+High volume land-based WCA RAS IMTA will not work without using sophisticated technology.

 New technologies like AI and machine learning make it possible for small enterprises to operate with the same authority as large enterprise networks.
 It’s the identical principle that over the last few years allowed niche banks to disrupt big banking and investment networks around the world.

 In response to people who outright oppose farming of any wild animals, it’s important to understand that society does now have the expertise and technology to do it properly and humanely.
 The challenging question however is more about who we approve, through licensing, to be wild farmers.
 Fish farming is markedly harder than raising cattle or chickens.
 With a little smarts and enough money almost anyone can be a traditional land farmer with very moderate training.

 Farming wild animals however, fish especially, is a completely different enterprise.